 - Secures signatures on standard assurances and certifications of the University compliance with federal regulations;

-- Coordinates, through the Office of the Vice President for Research and Development, the implementation of the objectivity in Research Policy regarding the disclosure, management, reduction or elimination of conflicts of interest that may or do affect sponsored projects;
+- Coordinates, through the Office of the Vice President for Research and Federal Relations, the implementation of the objectivity in Research Policy regarding the disclosure, management, reduction or elimination of conflicts of interest that may or do affect sponsored projects;

 - Maintains copy of proposal as depository of official University file of grants and contracts;